nytimes/public_api_specs/community/community_api_v3.md

 ### COMMENTS BY URL

-To retrieve comments associated with a specific NYTimes.com URL, use the following URI structure:
+To retrieve editor selected comments associated with a specific NYTimes.com URL, use the following URI structure:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 http://api.nytimes.com/svc/community/{version}/user-content/url.json?api-key={your-API-key}&url={url}[&offset=int]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the URL you specify is a movie overview page, readers' reviews of the movie will be returned.
+### Pagination

+Use the offset query parameter to paginate thru the results, 25 comments at a time.
+Use offset=0 to get the first 25 comments, offset=25 to get the next 25 comments, ...